opnfv/apex/docs/release/installation/baremetal.rst

 packages and configuration for an OPNFV deployment to execute.
 Once the disk images have been written to node's disks the nodes will boot locally and execute cloud-init which will execute the final node configuration.
-This configuration is largly completed by executing a puppet apply on each node.
+This configuration is largely completed by executing a puppet apply on each node.

 Installation High-Level Overview - VM Deployment
 ================================================